 Praise the weather gods.
-We've made it to the cool side of Labor Day and are staring down the barrel of autumn nights, perfect afternoons and the return of a whole slew of citywide-favorite events, some of them for the first time since 2019.
+We've made it to the cool side of Labor Day and are staring down the barrel of autumn nights, perfect afternoons and the return of a whole slew of citywide-favorite events.

-Many organizers are still finalizing any COVID-19 safety protocols, and will continue to do so up until gametime.
+For some events, this will be the first in recent years without COVID-19 safety protocols.
 Our advice?
-Double check before you go, wear your mask if needed and get vaccinated to experience it all as safely as possible.
+Double check before you go, wear your mask if needed and get vaccinated or boosted to experience it all as safely as possible.

 That said, Siri, please add all of these dates to our calendar.